 Compared to having separate surgeries, combining treatments has the advantage of saving time and having only one recovery period.
 Having said this the recovery period could become longer and you could be in a little more discomfort than having separate surgeries.
 If you are thinking about combining treatments, you can definitely discuss this with your surgeon during your initial consultation.
 It is popular to combine breast reduction surgery with breast uplift and asymmetry correction.

-Everyone's treatment plan is tailored to their own individual needs.
+Guide prices are available here.
+It is important to note that these prices are just a guide and treatment costs will vary according to your unique needs.
 For more information, we would be delighted to arrange a consultation for you.
 You can call the Helpline for free and professional advice on 0800 917 4922, Monday-Friday, 9-5pm.